-Staff members that serve or handle food should also have their New Jersey Food Handler certification.
+Staff members who serve or handle food should also have their New Jersey Food Handler certification.

 TIPS Certification, ServSafe, and Serving Alcohol

-You probably heard of all three of these responsible alcohol server and seller training courses.
-It’s important to note that TIPS certification, ServSafe, and Serving Alcohol are not “types” of training certification.
-Instead, all three are “brands” of responsible alcohol training recommended by most employers and businesses.
+You probably heard of all three of these responsible alcohol seller server training courses.
+It’s important to note that TIPS certification, ServSafe, and Serving Alcohol are not “types” of alcohol training certification.
+Instead, all three are “brands” of responsible alcohol training.
 Think of how some people will ask for a Kleenex instead of a tissue.
-Kleenex is a tissue brand, not a type of tissue.
+Kleenex is a brand of tissue, not a type of tissue.

 Employers often tell you to get your New Jersey TIPS certification or ServSafe certification.
-You are not locked into taking any one of these specific training providers.
-You can choose which alcohol seller/server training course you want.
-Just like how you can buy various brands of tissue at the store.
+You are not locked into taking any specific training providers.
+You can choose the training provider for your New Jersey alcohol seller server training.

 For over 35 years, Serving Alcohol has trained hundreds of thousands of people, their employers, and businesses.
 Many state alcoholic beverage control commissions prefer Serving Alcohol training for businesses and their staff members.
-Serving Alcohol only provides alcohol training courses in the states like New Jersey where we are authorized on the state level, local level, or by liability insurance carriers.
-This course addresses the New Jersey service of alcohol laws, regulations, and rules.
+Serving Alcohol only provides alcohol training courses that follow and teach New Jersey alcohol laws for staff of employers and businesses.
 Feel free to ask us more about the differences and similarities through our Contact Us page.
-But, to be sure, you can choose any of the three training courses to accommodate your employer’s request for alcohol seller/server certification.
+You have a choice to accommodate your employer’s request for New Jersey alcohol certification.

 Recommended & Recognized by Insurance Carriers